wsc2016/cmpt395-assignment-one/blog2.md

 ![Scr4](https://raw.githubusercontent.com/wsc2016/cmpt395-assignment-one/master/images/scr4.png)

 Our first step in creating an ROS package is navigating to our home directory.
-Our package will depend on common ROS pacakages such as std_msgs, roscpp, and rospy so all we have to do type in the following command:
+Our custom package will depend on common ROS packages such as std_msgs, roscpp, and rospy so all we have to do type in the following command:

 ```
 roscreate-pkg beginner_tutorials std_msgs rospy roscpp